Whitepaper 'FinOps and cost management for Kubernetes'

 • Using cloud discount options (savings plans, reserved instances, spot, etc.)

-Let’s have a look at all of them to highlight their meaningful features for managing cloud costs in a Kubernetes environment properly.
+Let’s examine all of them to highlight their meaningful features for managing cloud costs properly in a Kubernetes environment.

 Cost optimization scenarios for Kubernetes